Chase Sapphire Preferred vs. Sapphire Reserve: Which Card Should You Get?

 If you’ve ever Googled the "best travel credit card,” chances are you’ve come across the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.

 These two cards are among the most powerful options in the points world.
-But since Chase only lets you carry one Sapphire card at a time, the big question is: Which one deserves a spot in your wallet?
+But, the big question is: Which one deserves a spot in your wallet?

 Let’s compare them side by side to help you decide.